masterfung/scrapy-craigslist/README.md

 There are three areas this appears.
 3. Run the code and use this command: `scrapy crawl craigslist -o FILENAME.json`

-NOTE: This may take awhile, depends on how many listings are on Craigslist and how many parameters you selected.
+**NOTE**: This may take awhile, depends on how many listings are on Craigslist and how many parameters you selected.

-Outputted JSON files should be on the same level as the README.md file.
+Outputted JSON files should be saved on the applicational level of this project.

 If there are any issues or request, please let me know.
 I am happy to help.
 All the feedback are welcomed.
 Let us learn and build things together!